I’m not a fan of television.

-Before my television died, I was getting CBS, NBC, ABC, FOX, ION, and a few other networks in crystal clear high-definition, and I didn’t have any of the things I just mentioned.
+- and a few other networks in crystal clear high-definition, and I didn’t have any of the things I just mentioned

-All I had was my television which had a built-in HD tuner, and a cable connected to the wall jack.
+All I have is my television which had a built-in HD tuner, and a cable connected to the wall jack.